 Design Consigned Collector: Privately owned, authentic original, made in Milan by Gavina Spa.
 Very rare most likely the only one in Australia.
 (If you know of others please contact us)

-DC Insider: Cini was contracted as the interior architect for all the Knoll showrooms across Europe and America which inspired her to begin designing furniture for Knoll and lighting for Artemide.
+DC Insider: Cini was contracted as the interior architect for all the Knoll showrooms across Europe and America which inspired her to design furniture for Knoll and lighting for Artemide.
 Her son Stefano is a Milanese activist / architect who presented “smart cities: materials, technology & people” at this years Salone del Mobile in Milan.
+S O L D

 - Dimensions: W230cm D92cm SH40cm